 Some of the factors the court can take into consideration can include, for instance:

 You may need help from a dedicated Chicago child custody attorney to prove that sharing parental responsibilities—or allotting primary decision-making responsibilities and caretaking functions to you—is in the best interests of the child.
 When the other parent makes allegations that suggest otherwise, you may need assistance defending your rights as a parent.

 You also may need assistance defending against a proposed modification to your allocation judgment.
 Perhaps the other parent is seeking to move out of Cook County, or even out of the state of Illinois, with your child.
 Even if the other parent is simply seeking to change the way in which significant decision-making responsibilities are shared, you should know that you have rights as a parent and that you can defend against the proposed modification.

 When the other parent is seeking a modification, a dedicated child custody attorney in Cook County can help to show that the modification will not be in the best interests of the child.

 If you need assistance defending child custody, an experienced family law attorney in Chicago can help with your case.
-Contact Arami Law Office to learn more about our services.
+Contact Arami Law to learn more about our services.